oneki/oneki.github.io/docs/getting-started/004_global-state.md

 :::caution Immutability
 As mentioned above, the global state is immutable.
 Therefore, to update the cart, you need to use `cart.contcat()` to build a new array and not `cart.push()`.<br/>
-Oneki.js transparently handles the immutability of the global state.
+**`onekijs`** transparently handles the immutability of the global state.
 The `cart` variable is a standard javascript object that you can manipulate like any other javascript object excepted that it is frozen.

 **Advanced tip**: As the `cart` variable is immutable, the &lt;Cart/&gt; component could use React.memo to be more efficient
 :::